 Are you interested in creating a WordPress crash course for your employees?
 If so, you’re not alone.

 WordPress powers over 43% of all websites, and that number increases each year.
 Many business owners switch to WordPress.org from their old providers, while new eCommerce owners take their first leap with WordPress every day.
-So, it has become increasingly crucial for brand leaders and employees to understand the basics of using WordPress for business.
+So, it has become increasingly crucial for brand leaders and employees to understand the basics of using WordPress for business, which follows the trend of using 'headless architecture' to support online businesses.

 When teaching WordPress, learning management systems (LMS) are the way to go.
 It’s estimated that the global LMS market will be worth $14.43 billion by the end of 2022!
 One reason for the increasing popularity of LMS software is that anyone can create a flexible, interesting online course–even if they don’t know how to code.